SCOPE OF THIS CHAPTER

 A duty to co-operate with the Responsible Authority has been placed on a number of agencies providing services to offenders including health, housing, Children's Social Care, education, youth offending teams, jobcentre plus, and electronic monitoring providers.
 Two lay advisers assist the Responsible Authority to monitor and review the MAPP arrangements locally.

-While MAPPA will not address the concerns of further serious harm posed by all perpetrators of child abuse, its purpose is to focus on convicted sexual and violent offenders returning to and in the community.Practitioners, through rigorous risk assessment on an individual case basis, refer offenders to the MAPPA process.
+While MAPPA will not address the concerns of further serious harm posed by all perpetrators of child abuse, its purpose is to focus on convicted sexual and violent offenders returning to and in the community.Practitioners, through rigorous risk assessment on an individual case basis, refer offenders to enhanced levels of MAPPA management.
 Information about the referral process can be obtained from the MAPPA Coordination Unit/Public Protection Unit.

 9.1 Identification of MAPPA offenders